kalininalab/DataSAIL/docs/workflow/solvers.rst

 Then, you can request the GLPK solver by :code:`--solver GLPK` (CLI) or :code:`solver="GLPK"` (Python API).
 GLPK is free to use but did not perform well in our tests.
 Therefore, we recommend using SCIP instead.

-Gurobi
+GUROBI
 ======

-Gurobi is a solver developed by Gurobi Optimization and can be installed from conda by executing
+GUROBI is a solver developed by Gurobi Optimization and can be installed from conda by executing

 .. code-block:: shell

     mamba install -c gurobi gurobi

-Then, you can request the Gurobi solver by :code:`--solver GUROBI` (CLI) or :code:`solver="GUROBI"` (Python API).
+Then, you can request the GUROBI solver by :code:`--solver GUROBI` (CLI) or :code:`solver="GUROBI"` (Python API).
-To use Gurobi, you need to have a valid license.
-You can request a free academic license from Gurobi.
+To use GUROBI, you need to have a valid license.
+You can request a free academic license from the `GUROBI website <https://www.gurobi.com/features/academic-named-user-license/>`_. make sure that the license covers your installed version of GUROBI.

 MOSEK
 =====